Hedgehog-Computing/hedgehog-lab/hedgehog-docs/Quickbook/intro-quickbook.md

 ---

-#### A Programming Environment inside a Browser
+### A Programming Environment inside a Browser

-Most of the programming languages
+No installation or package management is required.
+Just open a browser and start coding, with a full-featured programming environment.
+Hedgehog Lab will execute and configure everything automatically.
+Hedgehog Lab is a web-based programming environment that runs in a browser, includes a text editor, a compiler, and an output window.

 ---

-#### Built on top of JavaScript, easy to learn
+### **Hedgehog Script**: Built on top of JavaScript, easy to learn

-In Hedgehog Script, most of the basic syntax and features are similar to the JavaScript.
+In **Hedgehog Script**, most of the basic syntax and features are similar to the JavaScript.
 Variable and expressions, functions, classes, modules, etc. are all the same.
-The only difference is that Hedgehog Script supports operator overloading for Matrix and Vector, which makes it easier to write linear algebra, statistics and machine learning code.
+The only difference is that Hedgehog Script supports operator overloading for matrix, vector and symbolic computing, which makes it easier to write linear algebra, statistics and machine learning code.

 Here is an exmaple: